TeeAkinlade/MailBlink/README.md

 # email-marketing-platform
-This is the code repo for the email marketing service at Digitstem.
+This is the code repo for MailBlink - the email marketing service platform at Digitstem.